afpineda/SimWheelESP32Config/doc/UsageNotes_en.md

   By default, this is the same as the "firmware-defined" button number plus 64.
 - Any user-defined button number is in the range from 0 to 127 (inclusive), which is the absolute maximum count of buttons supported by the operating system.

+## Custom hardware ID and display name

+Available on Bluetooth devices, only.

+If you have two or more BLE devices using ESP32 open simwheel firmware, **all of them will show the same display name, because they share the same hardware ID**.

+If you need two or more devices to exhibit a different display name, provide a custom PID (**recommended**), VID, or both.
+You may use the existing VID and PID from another non-related device.
+However, this is not recommended.

+You may set a custom **display name** for all devices sharing the given VID and PID.
+If you clear the display name, a generic one will show on the next computer reboot.
+**Be warned: you could rename other non-related devices**.